 It was the first time I used OpenSCAD for something.
 I had to get used to the script-based modelling, but once I got a handle on it (pun intended) it went smoothly.
-After writing the initial code to generate the labels it was relatively easy to add extra fonts, customizable dimensions, etc. The braille implementation was a bit more of a challenge, but worth it if there is even one person that will make use of it.
-You can expect to see more projects that use OpenSCAD here in the near future.
+You can expect to see more projects that use OpenSCAD here in the future.

 If you liked this project or have any questions please feel free to leave a comment or check out some of my other stuff on the all projects page.